ebicoglu/AbpWindowsService/README.md

 Run the `DbMigrator` project to create the database.

-Start a command prompt as an administrator and run `install-service.bat`.
+Start a command prompt as an administrator and run [install-service.bat](https://github.com/ebicoglu/AbpWindowsService/blob/main/install-service.bat).
 This will install the Window Service.
 Your service name will be `AbpWindowsService`.
 You can change the service name [from this code line](https://github.com/ebicoglu/AbpWindowsService/blob/main/src/AbpWindowsService/Program.cs#L52).

 ![](https://user-images.githubusercontent.com/9526587/132733812-a042f301-d766-4e6e-95c5-5a80aa58deb2.png)